erkanzileli/kotification/README.md

 # kubebuilder
 // TODO(user): Add simple overview of use/purpose

+## ToDo

+- Expose metrics with a similar contract as alert

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use